D2KLab/mediaeval-fakenews/README.md

 In order to tackle this challenge, we studied three different kind of approaches.
 The first uses a combination of TFIDF and machine learning algorithms.
 The second approach uses Natural Language Inference (NLI) combined with metadata from Wikipedia.
 The third approach aims at fine-tuning transformer-based models.
 This last approach was the most performing one and got the best results on all the tasks amongst all the participants.

+## Results (2021)
+The results for our 3 approaches on a validation set and on the test set are summarized on this figure.
-Our runs are available in [./runs/](./runs/).
+Our 2021 runs are available in [./2021/runs/](./2021/runs/).
  - Run 1 is TFIDF
  - Run 2 is CTBert
  - No run 3
  - Run 4 is task-3-CTBert
  - Run 5 is late fusion ensembling

-## Results
-The results for our 3 approaches on a validation set and on the test set are summarized on this figure.

 ![plot](./results.png)